Henry Fox, 1st Baron Holland

-Henry Fox, 1st Baron Holland, PC (28 September 1705 – 1 July 1774), of Holland House in Kensington and of Holland House in Kingsgate, Kent, was a leading British politician.
-He identified primarily with the Whig faction.
-He held the posts of Secretary at War, Southern Secretary and Paymaster of the Forces, from which latter post he enriched himself.
-Whilst widely tipped as a future Prime Minister, he never held that office.
+Henry Fox, 1st Baron Holland, PC (28 September 1705 – 1 July 1774) was an English peer and Whig politician who served as the Secretary at War from 1746 to 1755.
+He also held the offices of Secretary of State for the Southern Department from 1755 to 1756 and Paymaster of the Forces from 1757 to 1765, enriching himself while holding the latter office.
+While Fox was widely tipped as a potential candidate for the office of Prime Minister, he never held the office.
 His third son was the Whig statesman Charles James Fox.

 Early life

-He was the second son of Sir Stephen Fox and his second wife the former Christiana Hope, and inherited a large share of his father's wealth.
+He was the second son of Sir Stephen Fox (1627-1716) by his second wife, Christiana Hope (d.
+1718), and inherited a large share of his father's wealth.
 He squandered most of it soon after attaining his majority, and went to Continental Europe to escape from his creditors.
 There he made the acquaintance of a woman of fortune, who became his patroness and was so generous to him that, after several years' absence, he was in a position to return home.